Class of 2006

 Meg Shifrin, MSN'06, passed the Certified Healthcare Simulation Educator examination in February 2022, offered through the Society for Simulation in Healthcare, and co-authored "Using a Standardized Rounding Tool to Improve the Incidence of Spontaneous Awakening and Breathing Trials," published in Critical Care Nurse in April.
-She is lead author of "Incorporating the Lived Experience into Graduate Nursing Education," published in the Journal of Nursing Education in April 2021, and co-author of "Improving Medical and Nurse Practitioner Student Confidence and Clinical Skill in Advance Care Plan Development: A Multidisciplinary Mentorship Model," published in the American Journal of Hospice and Palliative Care Medicine in May.
+She is co-author of "Perceptions of Motivating Factors and Barriers to Precepting," published in the November issue of the Journal of the American Association of Nurse Practitioners .
+Meg is lead author of "Incorporating the Lived Experience into Graduate Nursing Education," published in the Journal of Nursing Education in April 2021, and co-author of "Improving Medical and Nurse Practitioner Student Confidence and Clinical Skill in Advance Care Plan Development: A Multidisciplinary Mentorship Model," published in the American Journal of Hospice and Palliative Care Medicine in May.
 She was promoted to associate professor at VUSN in June and received the Sara K. Archer Excellence in Teaching Award from students in the Adult-Gerontology Acute Care Nurse Practitioner specialty in August.
 She was inducted as a fellow in the American Association of Nurse Practitioners in September and presented, "There's No Time to Waste: How to Approach the Diagnosis and Prioritized Management of Anaphylactic Shock in Adults," at the AANP conference.
 She is co-author of "Necrotizing Fasciitis in the Adult Patient: Implications for Nurse Practitioners," published in The Journal for Nurse Practitioners in May 2020, and "Critical Care Considerations in Adult Patients with Influenza-induced ARDS," published in Critical Care Nurse in October.
 Meg received the VUSN Dean's Award for Faculty Achievement in Academic Endeavors in June 2019, and presented at the Acute Care Nurse Practitioner/Physician Assistant Critical Care Bootcamp at Vanderbilt University Medical Center in August 2018.
 Her poster, "Drug-associated Electrolyte Derangements in the Adult: Critical Practice Essentials for Nurse Practitioners," received the National Conference for Nurse Practitioners spring 2017 poster award.
-That year, Meg received the Sara K. Archer Award from AGACNP specialty students and welcomed a daughter.
+That year, Meg received the Sara K. Archer Award from AGACNP specialty students and welcomed a baby.

 Priscilla Simms-Roberson, MSN'06, received the Harold Love Outstanding Community Service Award from the Tennessee Higher Education Commission in May 2020, and was named to the board of the Tennessee Chapter of the International Association of Forensic Nursing in December.
 She presented "Pursuit of Knowledge: A Study of Sexual Assault Nurse Examiner Knowledge of Human Immunodeficiency Virus and Non-occupational Post-exposure Prophylaxis Evidence-based Practice Guidelines," in September 2019 at the International Conference on Forensic Nursing Science and Practice.
 Priscilla was named Outstanding Nursing Faculty Member for the 2017-18 school year at University of Tennessee at Chattanooga, where she is assistant professor and Kay Chitty Chair in the Master's of Science in Nursing program, and nursing coordinator at Partnership Rape Crisis Center.
 She developed a new undergraduate elective course titled "Introduction to Forensic Nursing," and taught it for the first time in fall 2018.
 Priscilla received her doctor of nursing practice in 2016 from UTC and founded the state's first domestic violence examiner program.

 MaryLou Phillips Smith, MSN'06, was inducted as a fellow of the American College of Nurse-Midwives in May 2022.
 She received an Excellence in Patient Experience Award from Vanderbilt University Medical Center in October 2021, and held a workshop, "Abnormal Uterine Bleeding," and taught how to perform endometrial biopsies at the American College of Nurse-Midwives conference in May 2017.
-She is an assistant division director at VUMC.
+MaryLou is an assistant professor of clinical obstetrics and gynecology at VUMC.